apache/nuttx-apps/nshlib/README.txt

   Copy of the contents of the file at <source-path> to the location in the filesystem indicated by <path-path>

+o date [-s "MMM DD HH:MM:SS YYYY"]

+  Show or set the current date and time.
+This command is only supported if the platform supported RTC hardware (CONFIG_RTC=y).

+  Only one format is used both on display and when setting the date/time:
+  MMM DD HH:MM:SS YYYY.
+For example,

+    data -s "Sep 1 11:30:00 2011"

+  24-hour time format is assumed.

 o dd if=<infile> of=<outfile> [bs=<sectsize>] [count=<sectors>] [skip=<sectors>]

   Copy blocks from <infile> to <outfile>.  <nfile> or <outfile> may